sifosifo/MCP2515LinuxDriver/README.md

 - If you don't have skill or time to make proper kernel driver work on your linux distribution and it is sufficient use basic functionality this driver provide using your own Python script, this is good solution for you.

 CURRENT STATE:
-- In development - very basic transmission and reception works in loop mode
+- In development - very basic transmission and reception works on 250kBaud/s bus
 - Needs to rework a bit - create message structure
 - Working driver is expected by beginning of february 2018